gingerbread house on Christmas tree

 christmas wreaths on chairs

-The island served as both the buffet and the seating for the littles.
+The island often serves as both the buffet and the seating for the littles.

 Island chairs with Christmas wreaths

-I think they loved having the food right in front of them!
+I think they love having the food right in front of them!

 Christmas place settings with nutcrackers.jpg

-Favorite traditional Christmas placemats that have napkins form the legs of the nutcracker and the bottoms of Christmas trees were used for their place settings.
+Favorite traditional Christmas placemats that have napkins that form the legs of the nutcracker and the bottoms of Christmas trees are used for their place settings.

 Can I tell you that I purchased these when my boys were little and they still look brand new?
 I’m still so in love with them.

-The nutcracker poppers worked well with their place settings and chair wreaths continued the theme from the dining table.
+The nutcracker poppers always work well with their place settings and chair wreaths always contribute to the theme from the dining table.

 Those small gingerbread houses were added to the centerpiece on a red and white runner with pine cones, candles and red glittery ornaments finishing the island decorations.